jonkoops/use-promise/README.md

 export default UserDetails
 ```

-The hypothetical `fetchUser` function imported in this file fetches a user by its id and returns a Promise with that users details.
+The hypothetical `fetchUser` function imported in this file fetches a user by its id and returns a Promise with that user's details.
 Let's add some code to manage the result of this function.

 ```tsx
 import usePromise, { PromiseStatus } from '@amsterdam/use-promise'